 Following the enormous success of Jurassic Park (1993), big-budgeted monster movies hit on the idea of using CGI effects to breathe new life and conviction into creatures that were previously represented either by jerky stop-motion animation or men in rubber suits.
 The same year that saw this remake of Mighty Joe Young also saw a remake of Godzilla (1998), as well as a planned remake of King Kong by Peter Jackson that fell through and was later revived as the excellent King Kong (2005).

 Director Ron Underwood is probably best known for the commercial hit of City Slickers (1995).
-Within the genre, he also made the amiable afterlife comedy Heart and Souls (1993) and went onto the disaster-laden Eddie Murphy science-fiction comedy The Adventures of Pluto Nash (2002).
+Within the genre, he also made the highly entertaining monster movie Tremors (1990), the first in a long-running series; the amiable afterlife comedy Heart and Souls (1993); and the disaster-laden Eddie Murphy science-fiction comedy The Adventures of Pluto Nash (2002).
 After the flops of both Mighty Joe Young and Pluto Nash, Underwood retreated to tv, making fodder like Santa Baby (2006), The Year Without a Santa Claus (2006), Santa Baby 2: Christmas Maybe (2009) and episodes of various tv series.